 Scholarship (Women Tech Makers) and the IBM PhD Fellowship.

-I am married to a very supportive computer science researcher and we have a little boy who amazes us with his energy and enthusiasm.
-We are very proud of our multi-cultural family!
+I am married to an extremely supportive computer science researcher and together we have a little boy who amazes us with his energy and boundless joy.
+We are immigrants to this country from two different continents and are proud of our multi-cultural family!